 It would help if $TSFE->fe_user never be cached, but this is a complex thing.
 May be it's better to make this only instead of whole page method.

 There were such a lot discussions about that and it's difficult to extract the essence out of it.
 Hope that a solution can be found.

-Updated by Ernesto Baschny about 13 years ago
+Updated by Ernesto Baschny almost 14 years ago